arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 Reliability in communications between electronic devices is ensured with Modbus by using messages with a simple 16-bit structure with a Cyclic-Redundant Checksum (CRC).

-***If you want more insights on the Modbus communication protocol, look at our [Modbus article](https://docs.arduino.cc/learn/communication/modbus) complying as well with Opta™.***
+***If you want more insights on the Modbus communication protocol, take a look at [Modbus article](https://docs.arduino.cc/learn/communication/modbus) complying as well with Opta™.***

 ## Instructions